 Related links: subpop.com hillsidefestival.ca vishkhanna.com

 Vish has a number of questions for interesting people who provide a number of answers.
 Musicians, comedians, writers, politicians, athletes, and more will be featured on this regularly scheduled podcast.
-Kreative Kontrol is part of the Antica Podcast Network and is available via the following podcast platforms:
+Kreative Kontrol is part of the Entertainment One Podcast Network and is available via all podcast platforms, including: